 The IAEA’s Model Additional Protocol is Introduced

-Part of the International Atomic Energy Agency’s mandate is to monitor whether countries are using nuclear technology for peaceful purposes, like energy generation, rather than weapons.
-This monitoring involves inspections of nuclear facilities and power plants.
-After the 1990–91 Gulf War, it was discovered that Iraq had pursued an undeclared nuclear weapons program despite being subject to IAEA inspections.
-In response, the IAEA’s board of governors approved the Model Additional Protocol, which gave the agency further access to information and nuclear sites.
-Although the protocol is an optional agreement, it is now implemented in 136 countries and the European Atomic Energy Community, strengthening the IAEA’s inspection capabilities.
+Part of the IAEA’s mandate is to ensure that countries are using nuclear technology for peaceful purposes, like energy.
+This involves on-site inspections of nuclear facilities and power plants.
+However, after the 1991 Gulf War, it was discovered that Iraq had pursued an undeclared nuclear weapons program despite being subject to IAEA inspections.
+In response, the IAEA’s Board of Governors approved the Model Additional Protocol.
+This amendment to the IAEA procedure allowed the agency further access to information and nuclear sites.
+Though optional, the additional protocols are now implemented in 127 countries, strengthening the IAEA’s inspection capabilities.

 Progress and Threats

-Though many countries have worked to limit or eliminate nuclear weapons, threats remain from countries that continue to build arsenals, do not plan to completely disarm, or do not follow safety standards for nuclear material.
-Containing nuclear weapons and preventing nuclear war remains one of the greatest challenges facing world leaders today.
+Though many countries have worked to limit or eliminate nuclear weapons, threats still remain.
+Other countries continue to build arsenals, do not plan to completely disarm their weapons, or do not follow safety standards for nuclear material.
+Containing nuclear weapons and preventing nuclear war remains one of the single greatest challenges facing world leaders today.

 Russian President Vladimir Putin addresses high-ranking officials in Moscow, Russia on March 1, 2018.
 In his speech, Putin said Russia had tested "invincible" nuclear weapons that cannot be intercepted.